 Leakage Detection

 Did you know that a leakage in a toilet can waste more than 700 liters of water every single day?
 This is equal to the average consumption of water in most households of India.
-Leaking pipes, faulty plumbing and pipe bursts due to time and environmental change are the second biggest reason for water wastage around the world.
-Figuring out a leakage in a toilet is not as easy as noticing a dripping faucet, you might just learn about it when you get your water bill after several months.
+Leaking pipes, faulty plumbing, and pipe bursts due to time and environmental change are the second biggest reason for water wastage around the world.
+Water conservation technology can play a vital role in addressing these issues.
+Figuring out a leakage in a toilet is not as easy as noticing a dripping faucet; you might just learn about it when you get your water bill after several months.
+Incorporating water conservation technology can help detect and mitigate such leaks promptly.

 What technology can help solve this problem are real time leakage detection systems, these alert people immediately about any such incident so they can take an instant action to prevent the cause.
 Many people hesitate from getting such systems installed in their houses thinking they are highly expensive, but there are several detection systems available at a low price.
 Installing one of these in your home can help you from any water wastage due to leakage problems.